ylyamin/RT-Thread-on-Allwinner-D1H/documentation/D1_2_boot_process.md

 # D1-2.
 Boot process
 [Prev chapter](D1_1_introduction.md) | [Index](D1_0_index.md) | [Next chapter](D1_3_rtt_overview_and_build.md)

-Lets figure out how Allwinner D1H booting.<br>
+Let's figure out how Allwinner D1H booting.<br>
-In this chapter firstly we will look to Booting ROM, existing bootloaders best practice in example with Linux and RT-Thread, also looks to JTAG and GDB debugging.
+In this chapter firstly we will look to Booting ROM, then existing bootloaders best practice with examples for Linux and RT-Thread, and also explore JTAG and GDB debugging.

 Based on information from this articles:
 * https://linux-sunxi.org/Allwinner_Nezha